End-to-end-provenance/provParseR/README.md

 # Usage
-The prov.parse function parses the prov.json file or string created by rdtLite or rdt and returns a ProvInfo object.
+The prov.parse function parses the prov.json file or string created by rdtLite or rdt and returns an R object of class ProvInfo.
 This object can then be queried to return a data frame containing the desired values.
 For example:

 ```{r}
 prov <- prov.parse("c:/prov/prov.json")
 data.nodes <- get.data.nodes(prov)
 ```
-creates a ProvInfo object "prov" (where the path to the provenance file is "c:/prov/prov.json") and a data frame "data.nodes" that contains all data nodes in the provenance graph.
+creates an R object "prov" (where the path to the provenance file is "c:/prov/prov.json") and a data frame "data.nodes" that contains all data nodes in the provenance graph.

-The following access functions return data frames:
+The access functions below return a data frame with the specified content.
+For more details, please see the help pages for provParseR.

 ```{r}
 ENVIRONMENT